 During the mnēmosyna, a plate of kóllyva (boiled wheat symbolising the resurrection) is blessed and distributed to those present in memory of the departed.
 This practice has its origins in the words of the Lord in the Gospels: ‘Most assuredly, I say to you, unless a grain of wheat falls into the ground and dies, it remains alone; but if it dies, it produces much grain’ (John 12:24).

 Please contact the church office to leave any names you want commemorated at the memorial services.
-Please let us know if you wish to order kóllyva.
+Usually for a memorial service the family bring kóllyva.

 If you leave us a voicemail message, please include all the names of the departed and the day on which you would like them commemorated.

 Memorial services are held on Saturday evening at the Vesper service and on Sunday mornings at the end of the Divine Liturgy.

 Memorial services can also be held throughout the week — either in church or at the graveside — by special request.